About Us

 Bianka Çimrin, Associate Director

-Connect with Bianka about our local projects or funding, or if you are interested in tobacco cessation or prevention activities.
+Connect with Bianka about grants, events, or if you are interested in collaborating on tobacco prevention and cessation activities.

 Evan Litwin, Communications & Marketing Director

-Evan holds a BA from the University of Vermont and a Master’s in Public Affairs & International Relations from the McCormack School of Public Policy at UMass Boston.
+Evan holds a BA from the University of Vermont and an MS in Public Affairs & International Relations from the McCormack School of Public Policy at UMass Boston.
 He is a former Ronald E. McNair Scholar, and has held several fellowships, most recently as a New Leaders Council fellow in 2020, where his research and policy writing focused on creative solutions to Vermont’s struggle to keep young talent and families in our state.
 Evan came to BPHC after nearly a decade at the University of Vermont’s nationally-recognized Division of Diversity, Equity, and Inclusion.
-He is an engaged Burlington resident and currently serves as the Vice Chair of the city’s Housing Board of Review.
 His work with BPHC’s communications, outreach, and relationship-building touches all corners of our programs and initiatives, strategic partnerships, and community collaborations.
+In his personal time, Evan serves as City Councilor for Burlington’s Ward 7, where he sits on several committees including the Community Development and Neighborhood Revitalization Committee.

 Connect with Evan about our prevention marketing campaigns ParentIN and BHS Elevate and to learn more about BPHC’s efforts to raise awareness of substance use issues, particularly related to health disparities.
 Evan is also the primary media contact for BPHC.